 - 1. Those that self-identify will have members of the BIPOC (Black, Indigenous, People of Color) community engage in their file review. - 2.
 Applicants to the BAAP may also include a personal essay highlighting why they have chosen to apply through this application stream or a general applicant essay.
 This will not be scored but will be used by the file reviewers in understanding the applicant within their social context. - 3.
-Applicants that receive an interview will have members of the BIPOC (Black, Indigenous, People of Color) community engage in their interview process.
+Applicants who identify through the BAAP process and who receive an interview invitation will have members of the BIPOC (Black, Indigenous, People of Color) community engage in their interview process.

-The University of Calgary recognizes the systemic barriers that exist for our Black applicants and by establishing diversity in the admissions structure, this process strives to overcome the role of explicit and implicit racial biases.
+The University of Calgary has also signed to its commitment to the National Scarborough Charter on anti-Black racism and Black inclusion in higher education.
+The Cumming School of Medicine recognizes the systemic barriers that exist for our Black applicants and by establishing diversity in the admissions structure, this process strives to overcome the role of explicit and implicit racial biases.